facebook/winterfell/utils/maybe_async/README.md

 ## maybe_await

-To compliment `maybe_async` we also have the `maybe_await` procedural macro that conditionally adds the `.await` keyword to the end of an expression depending on the `async` feature flag.
+To complement `maybe_async` we also have the `maybe_await` procedural macro that conditionally adds the `.await` keyword to the end of an expression depending on the `async` feature flag.

 ```rust
 #[maybe_async]